lukeg101/lplzoo/Omega/README.md

 # Lambda Omega
 Haskell implementation of the Simply Typed Lambda Calculus with type operators.
-It has STLC terms, a type-level abstraction (with application), kinding, and Nats as an example of well-kinded types.
+It has STLC terms, a type-level abstraction (with application), kinding (with `*` and `K => K` kinds), and `Nat`ural numbers as an example of proper types.

-This language formalises the notion of a type constructor by providing functions from types to types.
+This language formalises the notion of a [type constructor](https://en.wikipedia.org/wiki/Type_constructor) by providing functions from types to types used by many functional languages.
+Additionally this language formalises the inclusion of type variables

 ## Prerequisites
 You need [Haskell](https://www.haskell.org/), this compiles with GHC 8.2.2 at least (Stack resolver: lts-11.0).